yinayoon/VideoMatching/README.md

  So an summary of explanation how to build openCV nonfree libraries is difficult for me. you will be able to find methods for a installation if you are searching internet.

-The source code made by INA
+The source code was made by INA